typelevel/kind-projector/README.md

 function.
 Unfortunately, it's probably too late to modify the meaning of _, which is why we chose to use `?` instead.

-Support for existentials has recently been added, although it isn't yet well tested.
-(As if anything in this plugin is!)
+Support for existentials has recently been added.
 The syntax is as
 follows:

 ```scala